 A standard deduction of 40 percent, but not in excess of 60,000 baht, is permitted against income from employment or services rendered or income from copyrights.

-For more informations about Personal Income Tax, please refer to the tax section by downloading this Business Guide
+For more information about Personal Income Tax, consult the startup specialists or please refer to the tax section by downloading this Business Guide.